thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 - Start with the right mentality - you're gonna nail this!
 - Focus on time management, make a plan and stick to it
 - Know your own limits - if you know need to sleep, make time for it!
+- Use the same VM as you used for the lab
 - Sticking to your methodology is key (which is what the lab is meant to teach you)
 - Take breaks - stepping away might be exactly what you need to see that problem in a different light when you come back
 - Don't sit and look at scans, have them running in the background while doing other things